ekumahost/my-complete-high-school-portal/README.md

 # About
 HISP Cloud School is school management system with all features a school can think of.
 Put your school in the cloud.
-School portal is Equipped with more than 50 Features that covers all sections of a High School.
+School portal is Equipped with more than 50 Features that cover all sections of a High School.
 UBEB compliance.

 # Version 2.1.8
-#Framework php7 was it built on, no framework. this is raw php work with mysql database
+#Framework.
+This portal was built with php8.
+No framework.
+This is raw php work with MySQL database

 # Installation
 We have tested on PHP 7.3.7 Apache web server.
 Follow these 10 Instructions one after the other.